bri3d/VW_Flash/docs/windows.md

 * Pick "Open Folder..." and navigate to your Tune folder.
 * Pick "Full Flash Unlocked (BIN/FRF)".
 * Pick the `FL_XX_XX.bin` file *matching your car*.
 This example is for a US Golf R which originally had 8V0906259H__0002 on it, so I picked 8V0902659K__0003 as an update.
 It is critical that you make sure that this BIN either matches your car's software version, or is compatible per the matrix above.
+Do NOT pick the file you used to unlock the car.
 * Pick Flash.

 <img src="windows_images/selectbin.png" width="700" />